-After executing OB100 or OB102, WinLC RTX executes the free cycle (OB1).
+After executing OB100 (warm restart) or OB102 (cold restart) according to your selection, WinLC RTX executes the free cycle (OB1).

 STEP 7 Operations

 Using STEP 7 with the Controller

 STEP 7 provides programming and configuration tools for working with WinLC RTX.
 You define the WinLC RTX configuration through the Hardware Configuration tool of STEP 7, as well as in the Station Configuration Editor.
 You can develop a control program using any of the STEP 7 control programming languages, and download it to WinLC RTX once you have established a connection.
 You also use STEP 7 to configure operational parameters and I/O addresses for the controller.